Axway/open-banking-docs/content/en/docs/deployment/installation/cloudentity.md

 helm pull open-banking/open-banking-consent --untar
 ```

-You should get an `open-banking-acp` and `open-banking-consent` local folders.
+You should get `open-banking-acp` and `open-banking-consent` local folders.

+{{% alert title="Note" color="primary" %}} open-banking-consent helmchart help you deploy sample Consent applications.
+These apps are not developed for production usage.
+For more information please see [Component View](/docs/overview/technical/component).{{% /alert %}}

 ## Customize the ACP Helm chart